Arthur Ongley

 Arthur Montague "Joe" Ongley (21 June 1882 – 17 October 1974) was a New Zealand lawyer, politician, and cricket and rugby union player and administrator.
 Born in Oamaru, he later lived in Wellington, Napier, and Hokitika, before settling in Feilding.
 He excelled in a number of sports and Ongley Park in Palmerston North, used for cricket and rugby, is named for him.
 His most notable sporting activity was as a cricketer, and he played four first-class matches.
 He served as an administrator on the New Zealand Cricket Council and was the organisation's president.
 He was a solicitor and then barrister in Feilding, and became Crown Solicitor in Palmerston North.
 He was a member of the Feilding Borough council and was the town's mayor from 1913 to 1919.

 Early life

 Ongley was born in Oamaru, the son of a gardener, Frederick Ongley (died 1944 in Wellington) and his wife, Mary Ann Ongley (née Mullin).
-His father, born in Sussex, arrived in 1872 and settled in Oamaru, where his parents married in 1877.
-Frederick "Fred" William Ongley (1879–1969), a judge at the Compensation Court, was an elder brother.
+His father, born in Sussex, arrived in New Zealand in 1872 and settled in Oamaru, where he and Mary Ann married in 1877.

+Frederick "Fred" William Ongley (1879–1969), a judge at the Compensation Court, was Arthur's elder brother.
 The geologist Mont Ongley (1888–1976) was a younger brother.
-He attended St. Patrick's College, Wellington.
+Arthur attended St. Patrick's College, Wellington.